Transfer of Equity Solicitors

 A Transfer of Equity is where a co-owner transfers their share in a property to another co-owner.
-The interest can be transferred for a sum of money or it may be as part of an agreement relating to a divorce or separation.
+The interest can be transferred for a sum of money based on the market value of the property or it may be as part of a court order relating to a divorce or separation.
+Whether the transfer is between family members, a former partner or other owners of the property, the process can be complex- a transfer of equity conveyancing solicitor will offer expert legal advice and service throughout the transaction.

-If you need to change the legal ownership of a property, whether to add or remove someone’s name from the title or change the ownership entirely, it’s important to have the right legal advice and support to protect everyone involved.
-At Eric Robinson Solicitors our expert lawyers have extensive experience advising on Transfers of Equity in a multitude of different contexts.
+You may need to change the legal ownership of a property, whether to add or remove a name from the title, or to change the ownership entirely.
+Whatever the context, it’s important to have a property solicitor there to offer the right legal advice and support.
+This will protect everyone involved in the property transfer especially where you have a mortgage on the property.

-Whether you are getting married, divorced or separating, want to gift a property to a loved one, are creating a trust, or need help changing the ownership of a property for any other reason, Eric Robinson Solicitors can make this happen as quickly and simply as possible.
+Whether you are getting married, divorced or separating, want to gift a property to a loved one, are in the process of creating a trust, need help changing the ownership of a property or wish to remove names from ownership of the property, Eric Robinson Solicitors have an expert panel of conveyancing solicitors who can make this happen as quickly and simply as possible.

 What is a transfer of equity?